 “A sheer or lacy fabric will show a lot of the light still comes through, so that’s not going to be providing particularly good protection from the sun.”

-You also need to keep an eye on what they’re wearing in the pool, too – because as Nikki says: “When a t-shirt stretches when it’s wet, the fibers are pulled further apart, so more of the light can get through.
+You also need to keep an eye on what they’re wearing in the pool, too – because as Nikki says: “When a t-shirt stretches when it’s wet, the fibres are pulled further apart, so more of the light can get through.
 It’s worth thinking about.”

 Finally, if you’re really concerned and want to get as much protection as humanly possible, special SPF clothing is available, however Nikki says it’s not “something that we [Cancer Research UK] recommend that everyone needs to do.”